- Religion and Philosophy»

 "Speak for yourself."

 "I try.
 I try.
-If people like you take over the world, well, hell would be a very empty place."
+If people like you take over the world, well, hell would be a very empty place for us."

 "What do...hey where did you go...?"